 Disclosures: DG is employed part-time by Novo Nordisk, outside of this work.
 The remaining authors have no conflicts of interest to declare.

 Ischemic stroke is a heterogeneous disease with numerous underlying pathologies contributing to its pathogenesis.
 The association between diabetes mellitus and ischemic stroke is well-established.
 Population based studies suggest that diabetes is one of the most important modifiable risk-factor for stroke.
-Having type 2 diabetes mellitus (T2DM) alone increases the risk of stroke 1.5 to 4 fold and is associated with unfavorable clinical outcomes 1.
+Having type 2 diabetes mellitus (T2DM) alone increases the risk of stroke 1.5 to 4-fold and is associated with unfavorable clinical outcomes 1.
 On the other hand, individuals presenting with ischemic stroke are more likely to have diabetes with a prevalence reaching nearly 30% 2.
 The relative contribution of diabetes to the risk of different ischemic stroke subtypes is however less well known.
 Further, there is conflicting evidence on the association of hyperglycemia in the pre-diabetic range with an elevated stroke risk 3, 4.
-Whether, other metabolic markers of pathogenic states such as insulin resistance or beta cell dysfunction alone can be considered as risk-factors for ischemic stroke is still a matter of debate.
+Whether other metabolic markers of pathogenic states such as insulin resistance or beta cell dysfunction alone can be considered as risk-factors for ischemic stroke is still a matter of debate.

 Using observational studies to disentangle the causal effect of diabetes and pre-diabetic metabolic disorders on stroke risk is challenging.
-Diabetes is highly correlated with other cerebrovascular risk factors, such as hypertension, dyslipidemia and obesity, and thus, the results from population based studies are prone to possible confounding 5.
+Diabetes is highly correlated with other cerebrovascular risk factors, such as hypertension, dyslipidemia and obesity, and thus, the results from population-based studies are prone to possible confounding 5.
 Mendelian randomization (MR) can help to overcome the problem of confounding by using genetic variant as instrumental variables to explore the effects of modifiable exposures on disease outcomes.
 MR is based on the principle that these genetic variants are randomly allocated at conception, thus their distribution is unrelated to factors that may bias observational associations, such as environmental confounding factors.
 However, as with any method, MR also carries limitations, and challenges in interpretation may occur.
 Factors such as pleiotropy (if for example the studied variants have effects on the outcomes that are unrelated to the exposure) may hamper the interpretation of results.
 Furthermore, genetic variants proxy the lifelong effects of modifying an exposure, which may not mimic a clinical intervention.

 In this issue of NEUROLOGY, Georgakis, et al. investigated the effect of genetic predisposition to T2DM, elevated HbA1c and higher fasting glucose levels as well as predisposition to insulin resistance and beta-cell dysfunction with risk of ischemic stroke.
-More importantly, the authors included additional analysis in regards to etiological stroke subtypes assessed by the TOAST criteria (i.e. large artery arteriosclerosis (LAA), small vessel disease (SVD) and cardioembolism (CE)).
-Further, they also assed possible causal effects on phenotypes corresponding to different etiological subgroups of stroke, including carotid atherosclerosis, imaging markers of cerebral white matter integrity and brain atrophy.6
+More importantly, the authors included additional analysis in regard to etiological stroke subtypes assessed by the TOAST criteria (i.e. large artery arteriosclerosis (LAA), small vessel disease (SVD) and cardioembolism (CE)).
+Further, they also assessed possible causal effects on phenotypes corresponding to different etiological subgroups of stroke, including carotid atherosclerosis, imaging markers of cerebral white matter integrity and brain atrophy.6

 The authors performed two-sample Mendelian randomization, which used data from genome-wide association studies (GWAS) that were performed by different consortia to obtain genetic association estimates for the considered exposures and outcomes.
 Genetic proxies were obtained for liability to T2DM, HbA1c, fasting glucose, insulin resistance and beta-cell dysfunction, and their association with risk of ischemic stroke and related traits was studied.
-Importantly, the authors performed multiple sensitivity analysis to test the validity of their MR assumptions, including weighted median MR, MR-Egger and outlier-corrected MR-PRESSO.
+Importantly, the authors performed multiple sensitivity analyses to test the validity of their MR assumptions, including weighted median MR, MR-Egger and outlier-corrected MR-PRESSO.